ducmanh2111/construction-company-website/README.md

   # Open new terminal
     docker-compose exec frontend bash
     yarn start
+  # Open new terminal
     docker-compose exec backend bash
-    bundle exec rails s -b 0.0.0.0
+    bundle install (only run on first build in Development) bundle exec rails db:create (only run on first build in Development) bundle exec rails db:migrate (only run on first build in Development) bundle exec rails db:seed (only run on first build in Development) bundle exec rails s -b 0.0.0.0
 ```